 Promotions are a great way to move items and incentivize customers who visit your store to buy more.
 A promotion could be a “free gift” when a customer spends $50.
 Publicizing promotions via email blast or social media can be a great way to drive traffic to your store, whether it’s an online e-commerce store or a brick-and-mortar business.
 Almost any business can benefit from running promotions, regardless of the items sold, making this one of the more versatile methods of offloading overstock.

 As an example, let’s say you own a home décor and housewares store.
 Your business is doing well but there’s a particular designer pillow that just isn’t selling.
 You’re looking to liquidate that stock, but you just can’t seem to get anyone to buy the pillows, even on sale.
 You could try offering it as a free promotional item for customers who spend $60 or more in your store.
 Oftentimes, customers will buy something extra to meet that mark, such as when a customer checks out and realizes that if they spend just $11 more they will get the free pillow.
-In this way, not only will you be moving your excess inventory, but you’ll also be selling more inventory overall.
+Not only will you be moving your excess inventory, but you’ll also be selling more inventory overall.

 4. Offer Bulk Discounts

 If your business does not offer wholesale options and you would prefer not to, you can still offer bulk discounts to your customers.
 For example, let’s say you sell clothing and there are a number of t-shirts you have that aren’t moving.
-You can offer 25% when customers buy 2 or more, or 40% if customers by 5 or more.
+You can offer 25% when customers buy 2 or more, or 40% if customers buy 5 or more.
 Bulk discounts like these can help drive sales and move excess inventory in a timely manner.